perrythepwner/Brokenswap/README.md

 # Description

 ```
-Legend has it that a long time ago an unknown developer from District 13 created this DEX to ensure that only those richest in WETH tokens could participate in the decisions of the élite.
+Legend has it that a long time ago, a mysterious tech-wizard from Vault 13 crafted this DEX to ensure that only those flush with WETH tokens could wield power in the wasteland's élite circles.
-Entry costs 15 WETH and we don't have any, we only have a few ETH left from the winnings of the previous challenges, but no player so far has managed to get their hands on any WETH.
+Entry costs 15 WETH, and we're fresh out.
+All we have left are a few ETH salvaged from previous challenges, but no wastelander has ever managed to scavenge any WETH.
-It's been a long time and they can't be found anywhere except in the pool of this DEX that seems unbreakable...
+It's been ages, and WETH is nowhere to be found except in the depths of this DEX, which seems unbreakable...
 ```

 # Skills Required